As an affiliate, we earn from qualifying purchases made on our website.

 They have a much smaller sweet spot and are more compact than your newer game improvement iron.

-An example would be the Wilson Staff Blade.
+An example would be the P7TW irons.
 It looks quite a bit different than most of the irons on the market and is thinner and more compact.

 The weight of the club is more evenly distributed across the face and the center of gravity is higher compared to a cavity back.